xinsys/handbook/_pages/policies/authority-to-operate.md

 * All changes in authority take effect immediately upon signature of the TTS Commissioner and counter-signature of the relevant staff.
 No change in authority is active if a counter-signature of the staff accepting the delegation or designation is missing.

+## Policy activation

 This policy is put into effect by this policy being digitally signed by the Acting TTS Infrastructure Director and committed into this Handbook.
+All digital signatures must submitted by signing the entire content of this policy with PGP or exporting the content to a PDF and signing with your GSA PIV card.

 ---